+1 Paymen ts Due By Peri od

-Payments Due By Period (in thousands)
+(in thousands)

+I less than More than

-Total Less than Total 1 year 1 - 3 years 3 3-5 years More than 5 years Operating lease obligations \$ 17,918 \$ 3,781 \$ 6,948 \$ 6,836 \$ 353 Capital lease obligations 69 35 34 Total \$ 17,987 \$ 3,816 \$ 6,982 \$ 6,836 \$ 353
+Total 1 year 1 - 3 years 3- 5 years 5 years

+Operating lease obligations \$ 16,933 \$ 3,693 \$ 6,889 \$ 6,351 \$

+Capital lease obligations 60 34 26

+Total \$ 16,993 \$ 3,727 \$ 6,915 \$ 6,351 \$

-Approximately 97% of the Company's operating lease obligations relates to its corporate office location at Wild Basin in Austin, Texas.
-As of January 31, 2008, Forgent had approximately \$3.6 million in future minimum lease payments receivable under non-cancelable sublease arrangements.
-Additionally, Forgent had a \$0.6 million liability related to impairment charges for the economic value of the lost sublease rental income related to its Austin property.
+Approximately 98% of the Company's operating lease obligations relates to its corporate office location at Wild Basin in Austin, Texas.
+As of April 30, 2008, Forgent had approximately \$5.6 million in future minimum lease payments receivable under non-cancelable sublease arrangements.
+Additionally, Forgent had a \$0.5 million liability related to impairment charges for the economic value of the lost sublease rental income related to its Austin property.

-Cash provided by financing activities was \$1 thousand for the six months ended January 31, 2008.
-Cash used in financing activities was \$0.5 million for the six months ended January 31, 2007 due primarily to the repayment of Forgent's outstanding notes payable.
-As of January 31, 2008, Forgent had \$1.0 million available from a credit line from Silicon Valley Bank, although no debt was outstanding at quarter-end.
-Advances obtained from the Silicon Valley Bank credit line will be notes payables that bear interest at prime plus 0.75% and require monthly installments over a three year term.
-The Silicon Valley Bank credit line expires on May 1, 2008.
-If Forgent renews this source of financing, the Company may not be able to obtain similar terms for the future credit line.
+Cash provided by financing activities was \$13 thousand for the nine months ended April 30, 2008.
+Cash used in financing activities was \$0.5 million for the nine months ended April 30, 2007 due primarily to the repayment of Forgent's outstanding notes payable.
+Although no debt was outstanding as of April 30, 2008, Forgent had \$1.0 million available from a credit line from Silicon Valley Bank.
+This credit line expired on May 1, 2008.
+Forgent is currently working with Silicon Valley Bank to renew this source of financing and management anticipates obtaining similar terms of interest at prime plus 0.75% and monthly installments over a three year term for the future credit line.

 Forgent's stock repurchase program allows the Company to purchase up to three million shares of the Company's common stock.
-No shares were repurchased during the six months ended January 31, 2008 or 2007.
-As of January 31, 2008, Forgent had repurchased 1,790,401 shares for approximately \$4.8 million and had the authority to repurchase approximately 1.2 million additional shares.
+No shares were repurchased during the nine months ended April 30, 2008 or 2007.
+As of April 30, 2008, Forgent had repurchased 1,790,401 shares for approximately \$4.8 million and had the authority to repurchase approximately 1.2 million additional shares.
 Management will periodically assess repurchasing additional shares in fiscal year 2008, depending on the Company's cash position, market conditions and other factors.

-As of January 31, 2008, Forgent's principal source of liquidity consisted of \$17.8 million in cash, cash equivalents and short-term investments.
-Management currently plans to utilize its cash balances to further develop its software operations by making additional prudent investments to grow organically, continue exploring potential opportunities in acquiring a growing and profitable public or privately held technology business or product line, and may repurchase outstanding shares.
-There is no assurance that the Company will be able to limit its cash consumption and preserve its cash balances, and it is possible that the Company's future business demands may lead to cash utilization at levels greater than recently experienced due to the iEmployee acquisition, potential other acquisitions and other factors.
+As of April 30, 2008, Forgent's principal source of liquidity consisted of \$16.1 million in cash, cash equivalents and short-term investments.
+Management currently plans to utilize its cash balances to continue developing its software business by making prudent investments when necessary, continue exploring potential opportunities in acquiring a growing and profitable public or privately held technology business or product line, and may repurchase outstanding shares.
+There is no assurance that the Company will be able to limit its cash consumption and preserve its cash balances, and it is possible that the Company's future business demands may lead to cash utilization at levels greater than recently experienced due to the iEmployee acquisition, potential other acquisitions and other business factors.
 Management believes that the Company has sufficient capital and liquidity to fund and cultivate the growth of its current and future operations for the next 12 months and thereafter.
 However, due to uncertainties related to the timing and costs of these efforts, Forgent may need to raise additional capital in the future.
 Yet, there is no assurance that the Company will be able to raise additional capital if and when it is needed.